Celebration of Oscillation

 Our in-house production of wheels and pinions includes polishing the flanks.
 Partially we buy several raw pieces in addition.
 We finish all pinions extensively with polish and Glashütte’s cut-in, the arms of the wheels are beveled, matted and gold-plated.
 The wheels of the gear train of all movements are manufactured in solid gold.
 The winding wheels are given a shiny, double sun-ray finish.

-Exceptional for a manufacture: the cases and clasps in different 18ct gold alloys and platinum are made in-house from raw piece to finish.
 Since 2006 we produce the specially designed moustache- anchor in gold.
 Here the goldshmithing and the fine mechanical technology goes hand in hand.

 The balance in the Lang & Heyne Design is provided with a mainspring, of course with a breguet overcoil, to achieve a harmonic oscillation.